2nd Lt. Albert J. Bartz

 caused other wounds including one to the

 On New Year's Eve 1941, Albert sailed for Australia.
 As it turned out, the ship he was on was the last ship to leave the Philippines.
-He spent six months in the hospital in Australia then was reassigned to another unit and continued to fight in the South Pacific.
+During the voyage the ship's crew had to fight a fire in the engine room, and next the ship had to sail through a storm.
+In Australia, he was taken to the 113th Australian General Hospital in Sidney.
+He spent six months in the hospital and was reassigned to another unit and were he continued to fight in the South Pacific.
 During this time, he was wounded a second time.
-In August of 1944, Albert returned to Janesville.
+In August 1944, Albert returned to Janesville.

-For the remainder of the war, Albert was assigned to military supply movement as a Military Distribution Planning Officer on the West Coast of the United States.
+For the remainder of the war, Albert was assigned to military supply movement as a Military Distribution Planning Officer on the West Coast in San Francisco.
 He rose in rank to captain and was discharged from the army on January 15, 1946.

 Albert J. Bartz married Jeanette Worthington on September 5, 1947.
 He went to work for General Motors plant in Janesville and retired in 1970.
 He died on March 30, 1973, in Janesville and was buried at Fassett Cemetery in Edgerton, Wisconsin.